-The standard complete blood test package costs 95.50 GBP which is payable directly to THRIVA blood test Company.
-Male and female hormone profiles are also available for a total inclusive cost of £125..
-A blood draw alone costs 20 GBP.
-A blood draw within a client consultation is included within the price of the consultation and incurs no extra cost.
+The standard complete blood test package is £120 for males and £125 for females.
+A blood draw alone – outside of a client consultation costs £40.00.
+A blood draw within a client consultation is £20.
 Results will be emailed to you within 5-7 days.
 The blood test tubes will be sent to you and you will be asked to take them to the post office for posting.

 The results are sent to you to be seen and then results are discussed at the clinic with Dr Hopwood.
 Time is given to consider the position of each result in its range and whether this is high or low and what may be optimal for you and what may support you, in being as well as you can.